Which Microgreen Soil is Best -Part 2

 Pure Coconut coir can’t grow slow-growing microgreens, and the peat-based potting mix doesn’t grow quick-growing microgreens very well.

 Coco Loco grows both quick-growing and slow-growing microgreens best on average.
-So instead of buying both Coco Loco and Happy Frog, we'll plant slow-growing microgreens in Coco Loco and let them grow an extra couple days.
+So instead of buying Coco Loco and Happy Frog, we’ll plant slow-growing microgreens in Coco Loco and let them grow for a couple of days.

-However, we have more tests and experiments we want to run on this topic.
+However, we want to run more tests and experiments on this topic.
 Below is a list of articles we plan on publishing.
 We may also add to this list as we go.

 Don’t Miss An Article!

 Click the button to sign-up for new article notifications.

 We prefer to use the coconut coir-based Coco Loco Potting Soil for microgreens.
 We think it allows for the perfect amount of water uptake without staying too wet.
 Also, the microgreens root quickly into the media allowing the young plant to anchor and absorb nutrients as the plant grows.

 We like the looseness of the bagged soil, and nothing has to be done to the soil before we use it (like hydrating coconut coir bricks).

 That said, if we couldn’t purchase Coco Loco locally, buying coconut coir bricks online might be more economical.
 We will see how inexpensive the coir bricks are in a future post.